TheJelmega/prog-lang/design/README.md

 Throw can be used to return an erronous value from a function returning an erronous-supporting type, and also evaluate all in-scope [defer-on-error statements](#841-defer-on-error-statement-).

-Unlike languages with exception, this expression can be seen as a 'fancy' return expression returning an erronous value, thus _not_ inflicting any unclear control flow.
+Unlike languages with exception, this expression can be seen as a 'fancy' return expression returning an erronous value, thus _not_ causing any unclear control flow.

 ## 9.28.
 Comma expression [↵](#9-expressions-)